Food Defense procedure: introduction

 Laboratory security

-• Access to the laboratory is limited.
+• Access to the is limited.

 • The laboratory material does not leave the laboratory except when necessary for sampling or other legitimate activities.